githubEdit

 Tokens at a Glance

-• Verification and password reset flows rely on time-bound tokens delivered via URL query parameters.
+• Verification, password reset, and magic-link flows rely on time-bound tokens delivered via URL query parameters.

-• The authVerify and authReset actions read the token from the URL; you generally do not need to parse or store tokens manually.
+• The authVerify, authReset, and magic-link authLogin flows read the token from the URL; you generally do not need to parse or store tokens manually.

-• Once redeeded, tokens are cleared from the database ( helper file )
+• Once redeemed, tokens are cleared from the helper file.

 Error Handling